Holtermann collection: The Holtermann Panorama

-In 1875 Charles Bayliss and Bernhardt Holtermann produced a large panorama of Sydney harbour made from a series of twenty-three wet-plate negatives measuring 56 by 46 centimetres many of which were duplicated four or more times to obtain the best image.
-The finished panorama was nearly ten metres long.
+In 1875 Charles Bayliss and Bernhardt Holtermann produced a large panorama of Sydney harbour made from a series of twenty-three wet-plate negatives measuring 56 by 46 centimetres (22 x 18 inches) many of which were duplicated four or more times to obtain the best image.
+The finished panorama was nearly ten metres (30 feet) long.

 It was photographed from the central tower of Holtermann's house in North Sydney.
-Sitting some 27 metres above a ridge that was already well-elevated the tower gave a special vantage from which to photograph Sydney and the harbour of Port Jackson.
+Sitting some 27 metres (90 feet) above a ridge that was already well-elevated the tower gave a special vantage from which to photograph Sydney and the harbour of Port Jackson.

 Some of the photographs, including the panorama, were displayed at the Philadelphia Centennial Exhibition, where they won a bronze medal.
 The panorama was also displayed at the 1878 Exposition Universelle Internationale in Paris.